CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - Single Responsibility Principle
   We did good on this one.
 For example, in Entity folder, we use only one class to handle one single role (intern, employee, employer, user), such that every class   should have only a single responsibility.
 This is true to our controller folder as well, where each controller file contains one class that handle one specific     scenario, so that each class only have one reason to change.
 - Open / Closed Principle:
   Our program is open for extenstion and closed for modification.
 We used a parent abstract User that have many child classes such as Employer, Employee, and Intern.
 In addition, all of our use cases does not use the child class directly, but uses User.
-This means our program is open for extension because if we add new User descendents such as Security, nothing needs to be modified in the Use Case and the code still works, which is closed for modification.
+This means our program is open for extension because if we add new User descendents – such as Security, Manger, and Appicants – nothing needs to be modified in the Use Case and the code still works, which is closed for modification.
 - Liskov Substitution Principle:
   User can be substituted to Employer, Employee, and Intern without running into problems as the child classes didn’t remove or alter any features from the parent     class User.
 Similarily, Use case specific gateway implements ReadWrite Interface, which can be replaced by its child classes too.
 - Interface Segregation Principle